josephclark293/cis230pass/README.md

 ## Week 3
 This is week is a review of selection statements.
 These are our first programs where it really requires us to read a problem and create some logic to solve the problem.
 The slides are [here]( https://github.com/josephclark293/cis230pass/blob/master/Java%20Week%203/Selections.pdf).
 The [exercises](https://github.com/josephclark293/cis230pass/blob/master/Java%20Week%203/Selections%20Problems.pdf) are here.
 Again, do the exercises without use of reference as best as possible.

+## Week 4
+We are already in Week 4!
+Do not fall behind.
+This week we are talking about While Loops.
+Looping is one of the most important skills in programming.
+Make sure you do plenty of exercises for this section.
+The slide deck for while loops is [here](https://github.com/josephclark293/cis230pass/blob/master/Java%20Week%204/The%20While%20Loop.pdf) and the problem sheet is [here](https://github.com/josephclark293/cis230pass/blob/master/Java%20Week%204/Problem%20Sheet%204%20Loops.pdf).